Respect for Marriage Act

 The Bible defines marriage as a sacred union between one man and one woman, a definition that many Americans of faith still hold today.
 Nevertheless, the Supreme Court decision in Obergefell is unlikely to go anywhere.

 That’s not what Democrats are telling Americans, however.
-They’re attempting to stoke fear and anger toward the Supreme Court justices who voted to overturn Roe v.
+They are attempting to stoke fear and anger toward the Supreme Court justices who voted to overturn Roe v.
 Wade, arguing that other Supreme Court decisions are soon to fall.

-That’s why the House just passed the so-called “Respect for Marriage Act,” which would codify same-sex marriage into federal law—a completely unnecessary protection in light of Obergefell.
-Moreover, the bill would likely be used to further punish Americans who hold a biblical view of marriage.
-The bill is up for a vote in the Senate next and could easily pass if supported by even a few Republicans.
+That’s why the House already passed the so-called “Respect for Marriage Act,” which would codify same-sex marriage into federal law—a completely unnecessary protection in light of Obergefell.
+Moreover, the bill would likely be used to further punish Americans who hold a biblical view of marriage, despite updates to the bill to placate enough Republicans to make it pass.

 Democrats included protections for interracial marriage in the bill—even though such protections are not even in question.
 Thankfully, interracial marriage is a guaranteed right, as it should be, under the historic Supreme Court decision Loving v.
 Virginia.